 Visitors of less than six months to St Helena require the following upon arrival at St Helena in order that a short-term permit can be issued:

-- Medical insurance, written in English, which covers at least GBP 250,000 worth of medical expenses including emergency medical evacuation by air.
+- Valid Medical Insurance for at least £175,000 (or equivalent) which covers emergency medical treatment including aeromedical evacuation or other means to pay for treatment to cover yourself for the duration of stay is required.
+You may be asked to provide proof on arrival which must be in ENGLISH.
 Paper or electronic proof of insurance is accepted, but please remember to download the electronic proof of insurance to your mobile device prior to boarding the flight in South Africa – there is no free Wi-Fi at St Helena Airport and only one mobile phone service provider on Island (Sure South Atlantic Ltd)

 - Proof of a ticket for both arrival and departure